source("common/functions.r",chdir=TRUE)

 [1] "sGARCH"

-And inside Results$ARCH1@model@modeldata we will find the data vector we have used when fitting the model.
-You can think of the @model slot as everything that R needs to know in order to be able to estimate the model.
+Inside Results$ARCH1@model$modeldata, we will find the data vector we used when fitting the model.
+The @model slot contains everything that R needs to know to estimate the model.

-Inside the fit slot we will find the estimated model, including the coefficients, likelihood, fitted conditional variance, and more.
-Let’s check everything that is included:
+Inside the fit slot, we will find the estimated model, including the coefficients, likelihood, fitted conditional variance, and more.
+Let us check everything that is included:

 [5] "condH" "z" "LLH" "log.likelihoods"